MaxwellKendall/v2.maxwellkendall.com/src/blog-posts/i-pencil.md

 title: 'I, Pencil'
 date: '2025-06-27'
 tags: 'technical-collaboration'
-description: 'The role of self-interest and collaboration in complex systems.'
+description: 'A classic economic parable applied to software engineering.'
 ---

 ## Introduction

 No one can make a pencil.
-So goes the argument in the classic essay “I, Pencil.”
+So goes the argument in the classic essay “[I, Pencil](https://fee.org/ebooks/i-pencil/).”
 The key observation of the essay is that pencils, common as they may be, are in fact exceedingly complex; in other words, they are made up of many parts from diverse groups across the world.
 Given this observation, an obvious question emerges.
 How in the world did it come to be that such a complex creation is ubiquitous?

 Could it be that there is some “master-mind” behind it all?
 Perhaps some experts harvest the wood, mine the graphite, create the rubber, paint the wood, and apply the brass plating all by themselves?
 While plausible, it is not so.